 The Camino de Santiago by Ebike brings you to Palas de Rei.
 Time to explore Galicia further.
 It is one of the most beautiful regions in Spain.
 Both in terms of nature and tradition.
 During your Camino with an Ebike, the pilgrimage route is perhaps the most beautiful today.
 The road flattens out, but is still hilly.
 Now that the end is near, optimism is increasingly gaining.
 The path runs along quiet country roads across the Galician countryside to Palas de Rei.
 You will be surrounded by the authentic Spanish countryside.
 The green fields, fertile orchards and simple buildings and stone hamlets.

 Today you will bike past small typical Galician villages and shady chestnut forests.
 You follow a network of quiet rural roads to the village of Barbedelo, where you can admire the beautiful Romanesque church.
 You reach Portomarin via the bridge over the Rio Minho.
 With the impressive Romanesque Templar church.
 You will eventually arrive at your final destination over country roads and forest paths through the rolling countryside.
 Palas de Rei.
 A town along the Camino Santiago with many faces.
 A modern city planning with historical buildings, for example.

-Once in Santiago de Compostela it is time for some traditional pilgrim rituals.
+Once in Santiago de Compostela, it is time for some traditional pilgrim rituals.
 Including the last stamp in your pilgrim’s passport and the collection of your Compostela.
 The indispensable proof of this great achievement!
 We recommend that you to visit the daily pilgrim mass in the cathedral.
-The cathedral is located in a historic city center that is a UNESCO World Heritage Site.
+The cathedral is located in a historic city centre that is a UNESCO World Heritage Site.

 Do you want to know more about the range of WAW.travel.
 Then click here.